SAKryukov/generic-state-machine/docs/index.md

 <span class="keyword highlighter">public</span> <span class="keyword highlighter">class</span> <span class="_custom-word_ highlighter">NotAnAlphabetElementAttribute</span> : ExcludeAttribute {}
 ~~~

-Formally, these attrubutes can be used interchangeably and applied to any enumeration-member public fields.
+Formally, these attributes can be used interchangeably and applied to any enumeration-member public field.
 They are made different only for the clarity of the terms "state" and "alphabets".
 The effect of these attributes is the same: the members marked with one of these attributes are skipped when building a set of states of an alphabet.

 Example: